aws-powertools/powertools-lambda-python/docs/quickstart.md

 ## Installation
-With [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed, you can either follow this quickstart step by step or you can create project with final quickstart code to play with.
+With [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed, you can follow this Quickstart step by step or you can build a project with the final Quickstart code you can play with.
-If you want to follow it from very beginning just create new empty project.
+If you want to follow it all along, create a new empty project.
 === "shell"
 ```bash
 sam init --runtime python3.9 --dependency-manager pip --app-template hello-world --name powertools-quickstart
 ```
-If you want to play with the final code then you can download it from [aws-samples](https://github.com/aws-samples/cookiecutter-aws-sam-python) github repository.
+If you want to play with the final code, then you can download it from [aws-samples](https://github.com/aws-samples/cookiecutter-aws-sam-python) github repository.
 === "shell"
 ```bash
 sam init --location https://github.com/aws-samples/cookiecutter-aws-sam-python